cguardia/questions/docs/installation.rst

     <link rel="stylesheet" href="{{ url_for('static',
         filename='npm_modules/survey-knockout/survey.css') }}" />

-Resources vary by platform and theme.
+Resources vary by platform, theme and types of questions used.
 To make sure you have all the required resources for your application, Questions includes a script to list them:

 .. code-block:: console